kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/hadoop/hadoop_lab2.md

 ![JDK_installation](../../../../images/big_data/hadoop/JDK_installation.png)

-* Step 4, When you are done with creating a Java project with Maven setup,
+* Step 4, Create a main class.

-Please paste the following code into the editor,
+When you are done with creating a Java project with Maven setup, please paste the following code into the editor,

 * Check the source code